 Although many women have composed music throughout history, they are sadly often absent from many music history textbooks.
-Reasons for such an absence of women composers range from lack of access to music education, the attitudes of male reviewers, the denial of creativity in females, and societal attitudes regarding gender roles.
+Reasons for such an absence of women composers range from lack of access to music education to the attitudes of male reviewers and societal attitudes regarding gender roles.

-It’s not something resigned to history either as today, the total percentage of music written by women programmed by a major symphony orchestra is only 1.8%.
+It’s not something resigned to history either, as today, the total percentage of music written by women programmed by a major symphony orchestra is only 1.8 percent.

-In this post, we’re going to highlight some of the greatest female composers throughout history and look at their lives and music.
+Thus, in this post, we’re going to highlight 25 of the greatest female composers throughout history and look at their lives and music.
+Let’s get started!

 As one of the most influential composers of the Middle Ages, Hildegard von Bingen was born as the youngest of 10 children.